srlinuxeurope/DCFPartnerHackathon/README.md

 | --- | --- |
 | **X** | **X**.dcfpartnerws.net |

-In the example above, accessing Leaf1 would be possible by:
+In the example above, accessing Leaf1 on group 1 would be possible by:
 ```
 ssh admin@1.dcfpartnerws.net -p 50104
 ```

-In the example above, accessing grafana would be possible browsing towards **http://X.srexperts.net:50107** (where X is the group ID you've been allocated)
+In the example above, accessing grafana would be possible browsing towards **http://X.dcfpartnerws.net:50107** (where X is the group ID you've been allocated)

 Optional:
 > You can generate `ssh-config` using the `generate-ssh-config` command and store the output on your local laptop's SSH client, in order to connect directly to nodes.